spfrommer/torchexplorer/README.md

 ```
 3. **Inplace operations are not supported** and should be corrected or filtered (see "Common errors" below).
 4. Keyword tensor arguments to the `forward` method are not supported.
 Only positional arguments will be tracked.
 Behavior for keyword tensor arguments is untested as of now.
+5. The tool isn't usable in the "Workspace" section of wandb when multiple runs are selected.
+To inspect a model, you must first open the specific run that you want in wandb.

 ### Other notes